3 practical tips to create a safe classroom environment

 Social safety in the classroom is essential, yet not something you can take for granted.
 Students, as all people, have to feel safe to be themselves: to say what they think, and express their personality and beliefs without being judged or picked upon.

 At LessonUp, we are very concerned about this topic.
 We believe that our platform can support you with the very foundation of a positive teaching environment: safety.
 Hereunder we list 3 practical tips to help create a safe classroom environment.

-1. Give a podium to the silent student/s
+1. Offer a podium to your silent student/s

 How can you change this classic classroom dynamic?
 By creating an atmosphere of safety in the classroom, which for some of your quieter students means less social pressure.
 Not everybody likes to be at the centre of attention.
 Some have a lot to say but prefer to interact from the sidelines, without the rest of the class listening to them.

 With LessonUp, also your shyer and more hesitant students will feel seen, heard and understood.
 That can be challenging for them during a physical lesson.
 Digitally, they might find their voice, and surprise you with lengthy answers to your questions.
 By implementing an open-ended question or a mind map, for example, you provide them with the opportunity to express themselves without feeling put in the spotlight.